voidyourwarranty2/opy-layout/README.md

 ## Lingering Keys

-Apart from the lingering keys of the Number Layer, the following lingering keys are convenient.
+Apart from the lingering function on the backspace/delete key end on the Number Layer, the following lingering keys are convenient.
 When the keys of the opening brackets `(`, `[`, `{` and `<` are held a bit longer, their closing counterpart is added automatically and the cursor placed between the brackets.

 When `q` is pressed, the keyboard rather produces `qu`, and depending on whether shift is not held, held briefly or held the entire time, it produces the variants `qu`, `Qu` or `QU`.
 Only if the key `q` is held longer, a single `q` or `Q` is